Evolutionary State-Space Model and Its Application to Time-Frequency Analysis of Local Field Potentials: Simulation Studies

-We implemented the proposed method in Section~\ref{section_single} and evaluated its performance.
-Figure~\ref{perid_single} shows the periodograms of the true and reconstructed signals.
-As we can see, the estimated source signals share exactly the same shape as the true signals.
+We implement the proposed method in Section~\ref{section_single} and plot the periodograms of the true and reconstructed signals in Web Figure 1 (supplementary file).
+The estimated source signals share exactly the same shape as the true signals.
+We also compare the results with those of ICA in Web Figure 11.
+It is clear that ICA is unable to recover the three latent bands while our method manages to separate different spectral components very accurately.
+These results are consistent with our discussion on the possible drawbacks of ICA.